 On nearly any given warm-weather weekend in Regina, a concert or cultural event is spicing up the evening.
 In August, the Regina Folk Festival transforms downtown with musical acts from around the world.
 At Mosaic - A Festival of Cultures, spend your day touring the city and visiting pavilion after pavilion full of cultural heritage.
-Participate in a round dance at the First Nations University of Canada Annual Spring Celebration Powwow, or take in a competitive rodeo at Canadian Western Agribition.
-In February, head to Wascana Centre for skating, snowshoeing and outhouse races at the Waskimo Winter Festival.
+Participate in a round dance at the First Nations University of Canada Annual Spring Celebration Powwow, or take in competitive rodeo at Canadian Western Agribition.
+Find a cure for the February blues with the Mid-Winter Blues Festival, a seven-day festival of music at venues around the city.
 Shop for original holiday gifts at the WinterGreen Fine Craft Market in November.